The war on standards, mock trial edition

 The mock trial incident has nothing in common with the noose or the fliers.
 It stemmed from the Grabers’ desire to promote “better representation of marginalized communities,” which nowadays normally entails preferential treatment and lower standards.

 What happens next?
-More preferential treatment and a further lowering standards, I predict.
+More preferential treatment and a further lowering of standards, I predict.